dodoGames-basement/dodoplugins.js/README.md

 # dodoplugins.js
-an package dedicated to aoi.js v6 which loads few custom supposedly "special" functions
+an package dedicated to aoi.js v6 which loads few custom supposedly "special" functions.

 # what is this
 an package for aoi.js v6 as a plugin that loads some of the custom functions it has, for example `$sendColoredLog`